gavinhoward/bc/manuals/development.md

 ...
 ```

+This happens because because every decimal representation of `1/2^p` ends with a
+5 because 5 is half of 10.
+Because 5 is odd, half of it always ends with the
+digits 25, where 2 is where the previous 5 was, and the new 5 is one decimal
+place further right.

 So the algorithm to convert all 255 bits of the seed is as follows:

 1. Convert the increment to a `BcNum`.